How to Get Started with the OpenClaw Python SDK

 )

-# Mount the workspace to the agent
+# Mount it to the agent

 agent.mount_workspace(workspace.id)